 A well-thought-out training schedule will ensure that anyone who needs to take the learning has access to it at a suitable time and date.
 It’s easy to manage all training activities with an onboarding calendar.
 Rather than having your training attendance reports and other important info strewn across multiple files, spreadsheets, and to-do lists, a holistic calendar organizes everything in a single tab.

 When you run a remote training online, you manage the content, the environment, and the experience, which is a big responsibility.
 Creating a checklist or schedule will help you and ensure that you don’t forget any essential steps or any of the tips we’re outlining.

 Is your H.R. representative prepared to adopt virtual onboarding for remote teams?

-Onboarding is the first official impression of a company and typically conducted over a series of face-to-face meetings.
-To that end, you’ll need to organize your customer relationship management (CRM) software, productivity software, file sharing procedures, etc. You can include one-to-one meetings with H.R., direct managers, and members of the leadership team, as well as group meetings with various teams in the organization.
+Onboarding is the first official impression of a company and typically happens over a series of face-to-face meetings.
+To that end, you’ll need to organize your customer relationship management (CRM) software, productivity software, file sharing procedures, etc. You can include one-to-one meetings with H.R., direct managers, and members of the leadership team and group meetings with various teams in the organization.

 Administrative access is a critical aspect of establishing who will support your new hire experience.
 At a minimum, have a member of your computer support team on-call.
 Discuss how to avoid technical difficulties proactively.